AnnaOrysiak/Sensitive/fontello/README.txt

 - *-codes.css and *-ie7-codes.css - if you like to use your own @font-face
   rules, but still wish to benefit from css generation.
-That can be very convenient for automated asset build systems.
+That can be very convenient for authormated asset build systems.
 When you need to update font - no need to manually edit files, just override old version with archive content.
 See fontello source code for examples.